morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 [...]
 ```

-As we can see in the difference between `spec.domain.memory.guest` and `spec.domain.resources.requests.memory` the `o` class actually overcommits by 50% as defined in the `o1.nano` instance type:
+As we can see in the difference between `spec.domain.memory.guest` and `spec.domain.resources.requests.memory`, the `o` class actually overcommits by 50% as defined in the `o1.nano` instance type:

 ```yaml
 apiVersion: instancetype.kubevirt.io/v1beta1